sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - draft-section-nuances.md

 - use text in excluded columns as anchors for fields in the target columns.
 For example, if a table has row labels, then configure the Column Selection parameter so that the row labels become available to all target columns.

-For example, if you configure `"columnSelection": [1,2]` for the following table, then the Apples and Bananas columns both:
+For example, if you exclude the first and last columns by configuring `"columnSelection": [[1,-1]]` for the following table, then the Apples and Bananas columns both:

 - have the Nutrition and Notes columns available as anchors, where the anchors keep the spatial layout of the original table in relationship to the target columns